ischang/skincare-compare/README.md

 - revamp this a little to have better ux/ui and do some page gen
 - make ingredients case insensitive (v silly that it's not)
-- ummmm idk maybe check if the scraper still works
+- ummmm fix the scraper since cosdna changed their code again heh

 ## why i wrote this